 - If making the iced oatmeal cookies, pulse the rolled oats in the food processor 10-15 times until some of the oats are finely ground and some are just coarsely chopped.
 This will give the cookie a fluffier texture that is only moderately textured on top, making it ideal for dipping in the icing.
 If you're not going to ice the cookies, skip this step.
 Set the oats aside.

-- In a medium mixing bowl, sift together the almond or oat flour, tapioca flour, sweet rice flour, baking soda, baking powder, cinnamon, nutmeg, and salt.
+- In a medium mixing bowl, sift together the almond flour, tapioca flour, sweet rice flour, baking soda, baking powder, cinnamon, nutmeg, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl with a hand mixer, cream the butter and sugars together starting on low speed and increasing to medium-high speed, until light and fluffy, 3-5 minutes.
 Scrape down the sides and add the egg, molasses, and vanilla extract and beat until just combined, scraping down the sides as needed.